Key takeaways

 When a P.O. box still wins

 If you live in the same town for years, never travel, never order from a non-USPS carrier, and never need a bank to accept your address, a P.O. box is cheaper and simpler.
-For everyone else, the workflow gaps in a P.O. box add up fast.
+For everyone else, the workflow limits of a P.O. box add up quickly.

 Picking the Right Plan as an Individual